-Figure 7: Heat map of matching scores under different environments with different user activities.
+Fig. 12.
+Heat map of matching scores under different environments with different user activities.
 The color indicates the matching score.

-In Figure 6, the blue areas are legitimate areas and the rest are undesired areas.
-The location of AP with NiFi is also indicated in the Figure.
+In Figure 10, the blue areas are legitimate areas and the rest is undesired areas.
+The location of AP with NiFi is also indicated in the figure.

-7.2 Accuracy Evaluation
+B. Accuracy Evaluation

-Across all the experiments, NiFi outputs a score according to the path matching algorithm described in Section 6.2.
-We record all the results and draw the heat map in Figure 7.
-The figure consists of twelve squares corresponding to four kinds of devices and three kinds of scenarios.
-The row in each square corresponds to a experiment run and the column corresponds to different user activities (L1-L3 and I1-I3).
+Across all the experiments, NiFi outputs a score according to the path matching algorithm described in Section VI-B. We record all the results and draw the heat map in Figure 12.
+The figure consists of twelve squares corresponding to four kinds of devices in three kinds of scenarios.
+Every block in each square corresponds to an experiment run and the column corresponds to different user activities (L1-L3 and I1-I3).